 The Functions of Small RNAs in Fertility, Inheritance, & Development

-The Conine Lab investigates how RNAs present in sperm are capable of transmitting non-genetic information to their progeny, and influencing offspring phenotype.
-We utilizes a combination of state-of-the-art genomics, molecular biology, and assisted reproduction techniques across multiple model systems including mice, embryonic stem cells, and C. elegans to understand these questions:
+The Conine Lab investigates how RNAs present in sperm are capable of transmitting non-genetic information to their progeny to influence offspring phenotype.
+We utilize a combination of state-of-the-art genomics, molecular biology, and assisted reproduction techniques across multiple model systems including mice, embryonic stem cells, and C. elegans to understand these questions:

-How small RNAs regulate gene expression in the male germline to support spermatogenesis and fertility?
+How do small RNAs regulate gene expression in the male germline to support spermatogenesis and fertility?

 How are small RNAs packaged into mature sperm?

 How are RNAs transmitted during fertilization able to regulate early embryonic gene expression and development?